 When you go down steps forwards, your hip and knee joints have to bend significantly.
 But when you go down backwards, your knees and hips remain in a much more neutral position, closer to the position you’d be in if you were simply standing up.

-I’m not sure I would recommend this trick to anyone who might have balance problems.
+The future physical therapist in me needs to say that I wouldn’t recommend this trick to anyone who has balance problems.
 It does take some getting used to, and you have to be very deliberate about where you are going to put your feet.

 But assuming everything is ok neurologically, give it a try.
 Just make sure you have something to hold onto, like a wall or a railing.
 And definitely check the staircase first to make sure there’s nothing there for you to trip over!